You are using an outdated browser. Please upgrade your browser to improve your experience

 How will the furniture interact with your views?

-If the furniture is going to be on a terrace, patio or pool edge in front of a wonderful vista you need to consider how the furniture will look when you are not actually using it.
+If your luxury garden furniture is going to be on a terrace, patio or pool edge in front of a wonderful vista you need to consider how the furniture will look when you are not actually using it.
 You can even decide that your luxury garden furniture looks so good that it doesn’t matter if it blocks the view.
 This will be particularly true of wickerweave as generally it is a solid mass when placed in front of something.
 Although much outdoor furniture, particularly ones made of metal, have thin profiles that mean you can “look through it” to appreciate the view beyond.

 Is your furniture primarily for style or comfort?

-This is one of those “time to be honest” questions, is your luxury outdoor furniture there mostly to be admired or is it for you to luxuriate on in your down time?
+This is one of those “time to be honest” questions, is your luxury garden furniture there mostly to be admired or is it for you to luxuriate on in your down time?
 Many styles of outdoor furniture have high design concept and are beautiful to look at and great to be admired from a distance by your guests.
 But it would not provide the comfort needed when sitting at the table for a long meal or spending an afternoon lying on one of the loungers.
-Alternatively, other outdoor furniture is extremely comfortable, but is not something that you would want to show off to your guests.
+Alternatively, other luxury garden furniture is extremely comfortable, but is not something that you would want to show off to your guests.
 There are few manufacturers who have managed to combine beauty of design and deep, long lasting comfort.

 How is your luxury outdoor furniture going to look on your terrace in the deep mid-winter?

-Obviously in many parts of the world this is not a consideration but if you live in Switzerland or Russia for instance this relevant.
+Obviously in many parts of the world this is not a consideration but if you live in Switzerland or Russia for instance this is relevant.
 All outdoor furniture manufacturers state that their furniture is designed to be left outside all year around.
 In most cases this is true.
 But how is that furniture going to look in the rain & snow?
 What will this weather do to the surface of the furniture?
 For instance, sometimes on wood it promotes algae growth.
 How will the furniture stand up to strong winds in exposed locations by the sea?
 Winter weather makes some outdoor furniture look sad and bleak.
-There is some outdoor furniture though that is genuinely impervious to the elements and just makes you think of glorious summer days.
+There is some luxury garden furniture though that is genuinely impervious to the elements and just makes you think of glorious summer days.

 Is your outdoor furniture movable?

-As well as being beautiful and comfortable, luxury patio furniture does need to be practical.
+As well as being beautiful and comfortable, luxury garden furniture does need to be practical.
 The most important thing is that it is heavy enough to withstand strong winds, but still be easily moveable when needs be.
 For instance, your sun lounger needs to be movable, either to follow the sun, or to move out of the sun into the shade.
 If it is made of steel or heavy wood this can be a problem.
 Equally, if you suddenly have more guests arriving it is important to be able to easily move chairs across to where you are all sitting.